Protect your family and pets from fleas and ticks carried by wildlife from Rocklin's foothills. Backed by the Pointer Promise Warranty.

 A professional flea and tick yard treatment targets breeding areas and harborage zones, creating a protective perimeter around your Rocklin home.

 With over 20 years of experience in the Greater Sacramento area, Pointer Pest Control is your friendly and reliable flea and tick control provider.
 We are a family-owned business that treats every home like our own.
 Our service is backed by the Pointer Promise Warranty with free unlimited treatments in between scheduled services.
+Flea and tick treatment is included in our bi-monthly pest plan -- no separate service fees.

 Call Pointer Pest Control today for a free inspection and customized flea and tick control plan.
 Family-owned, backed by the Pointer Promise Warranty.